bmatthews1/Mesh_Feature_Identification/README.md

 2. The model display offers basic camera controls such as tumbling and zoom which can be used by clicking and dragging the mouse across the surface of the canvas, or by using the scroll wheel.

 3. Finally the rendering controls on the top left allow for toggling the various render modes.
 These are fairly self explanatory but are provided below for completeness:
-    - showLighting: toggles headlight lighting/shading on the model
+    - **showLighting**: toggles headlight lighting/shading on the model
-    - showIndexColors: toggles rendering the faces with vertex color information (retrieved from the gltf model group color information)
+    - **showIndexColors**: toggles rendering the faces with vertex color information (retrieved from the gltf model group color information)
-    - highlightPockets: toggles showing the identified pockets by highlighting them in yellow
+    - **highlightPockets**: toggles showing the identified pockets by highlighting them in yellow

 ## Implementation Notes: